http://math.mit.edu/~stevenj/18.335) is the home

 Analyzed cache complexity of simple row-column matrix multiply, showed that it asymptotically gets no benefit from the cache.
 Presented blocked algorithm, and showed that it achieves optimal Θ(n3/√Z) cache complexity.

-Discussed some practical difficulties of the blocked matrix multiplication: algorithm depends on cache-size Z, and multi-level memories require multi-level blocking.
+Discussed some practical difficulties: algorithm depends on cache-size Z, and multi-level memories require multi-level blocking.
 Discussed how these ideas are applied to the design of modern linear-algebra libraries (LAPACK) by building them out of block operations (performed by an optimized BLAS).
 Briefly explained ATLAS's self-optimizing code-generation approach, producing zillions of optimized little blocks for different special cases.

 Introduced the concept of optimal cache-oblivious algorithms.
 Discussed cache-oblivious matrix multiplication in theory and in practice (see handout and Frigo et. al paper above).

-Discussion of spatial locality and cache lines, with examples of dot products and matrix additions (both of which are "level 1 BLAS" operations with no temporal locality).
+Discussion of spatial locality and cache lines, with examples of dot products and matrix additions (both of which are "level 1 BLAS" operations with no temporal locality), and also a simple permutation operation (cyclic shifts).
 Discussed matrix storage (row-major and column-major) and effect on algorithms.
-Gave the example of matrix addition A+B, and showed with a little example in Julia that it makes a factor-of-10 difference if we get the loops in the wrong order.

 New topic: accuracy and stability.
 Start with LU factorization, and give example where small roundoff error can lead to huge mistakes.
 The next few lectures will deal with, in reverse order (iii) how to improve LU (pivoting); (ii) how to define/characterize accuracy and stability of algorithms; (i) how to describe roundoff errors and computer arithmetic.